markpesic/ENergyBasedModels/README.md

 # ENergyBasedModels
-some notebooks about energy based models
+some notebooks about energy based models<br/>
+-The play example was taken from  <a>http://bit.ly/DLSP21-home<a/>